UTDLonghornGaming/ctf-writeups/buckeye-2021/panic.md

 For my first hard heap challenge, and my first actual writeup, I think this was a lot more painful than I expected going in.
 I didn't have the willpower to stomach finishing this during the contest, but after having it done it - it wasn't too bad?
 Anyways, for all of the curveballs, this was a pretty standard libc 2.31 heap pwn.
-I'm kinda scared for what'll have to be done once we move to 2.34 and beyond...
+I'm kinda scared for what'll have to be done once challenges move to 2.34 and beyond...